 Dacia Sandero Stepway review

 Dacia launched in the UK as a no-frills, budget brand offering cut-price cars that are cheap and cheerful.
-The regular Sandero hatchback grabbed headlines as Britain’s cheapest car, but this wasn’t just a one-hit wonder for the company; Dacia has gone from strength to strength, adding other models to its line-up.
+The regular Sandero hatchback grabbed headlines as Britain’s cheapest car when it arrived, but this wasn’t just a one-hit wonder for the company; Dacia has gone from strength to strength, adding other models to its line-up.

-As the Sandero Stepway is front-wheel drive, it isn’t really a serious off-roader – don’t expect it to rival a Land Rover over rugged terrain – but those few features make it a little more rugged and capable of tackling bumpy surfaces than your average hatchback.
+As the Sandero Stepway is front-wheel drive it isn’t really a serious off-roader – don’t expect it to rival a Fiat Panda 4x4 over rugged terrain – but those few features make it a little more rugged and capable of tackling bumpy surfaces than your average hatchback.

-Just as there are two spec choices, there are two engine choices: a 0.9-litre three-cylinder turbocharged petrol, badged TCe, and a 1.5-litre dCi diesel.
-Both deliver 89bhp and are hooked up to a five-speed manual gearbox – this is the only transmission option.
-The engines are sourced from parent company Renault, and have been proven in the Clio supermini and Captur crossover.
+The TCe 90 produces 89bhp and is hooked up to a five-speed manual gearbox – this is the only transmission option across the whole range.
+The petrol engines are sourced from parent company Renault, and have been proven in the Clio supermini and Captur crossover.

 Engines, performance and drive

-However, it's far from outclassed as the jacked-up suspension soaks up bumps very well, so the ride is comfortable.
 There’s a reasonable amount of grip, but the body rolls through corners.
 Plus, the steering is heavy at low speeds and provides the driver with little in the way of feedback.
+The gearshift is noticeably long and notchy, too.
 It’s hard to complain at this price, but you don’t have to look far to find another small, cheap car that’s more fun to drive.

 What's more, despite its tough looks, the Sandero Stepway doesn’t offer much in the way of off-road ability.
 The all-season tyres give a little extra grip in tricky conditions and the raised suspension delivers additional ground clearance, but that’s it.
 Power is still fed to the front wheels – there isn’t a four-wheel-drive system – and the car doesn’t come with any off-road driving aids.

 On the plus side, the raised ride height provides an improved view of the road, and Dacia has positioned the pedals well.
-The five-speed manual gearbox – the only transmission option in the Sandero Stepway – is easy to use, too.
+Many of the old-school switchgear is chunky and easily at hand too.

 Insurance groups are low enough to complement the Sandero Stepway’s budget characteristics – mainly because it’s very cheap to buy and also because it uses established, previous-generation Renault parts, which are inexpensive to replace.